jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 A "resource type" tells people that the identified object is of a certain kind.
-Often the resource type seems to suggest things about the surrounding metadata, for example, a resource of type book usually has an author and publisher, but a geosample might not.
+Often the resource type seems to suggest things about the surrounding metadata, for example, a resource of type book usually has an author and publisher, but a geosample does not.
 It can also be seen to suggest mappings to core concepts, such as, that the person responsible the collector (geosample) or author (book).

-A *metatype* (text, data, video, etc.) looks similar to a resource type, but instead of describing the object it describes the surrounding metadata.
+A *metatype* (text, data, video, etc.) looks similar to a resource type, but instead of characterizing the object it give a functional description of the surrounding metadata.
 Why?
 To separate and clarify these two roles.
-Metadata curators often lack object access or disciplinary expertise to review resource type assignments (eg, tissue sample? specimen?), but still want to convey which type-specific elements and semantics should be present.
+Metadata curators often lack object access or disciplinary expertise to review resource type assignments (eg, tissue sample vs specimen? map vs image vs pdf?), but still want to convey which type-specific elements and semantics should be present.
 Without having to rely on a received resource type or risk making up their own, they can with confidence apply a metatype that correctly describes their finished metadata.
 Finally, metatypes also assert enough